mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 ## Supported browsers

 The targets of the default bundle have changed in v6.

-The exact versions will be pinned on release from the browserslist query `"> 0.5%, last 2 versions, Firefox ESR, not dead, safari >= 15.4, iOS >= 15.4"`.
+The exact versions will be pinned on release from the browserslist query: `"> 0.5%, last 2 versions, Firefox ESR, not dead, safari >= 15.4, iOS >= 15.4"`.

 The stable bundle supports the following minimum versions: